 The advising function of the Vanderbilt MSTP is organized into four advising colleges.
-Each advising college includes three-to-four members of each class across all years of the MSTP (M1-M2-G Phase-M3-M4) and is led by three faculty advisors.
-Two students serve as coordinators, working with the advising college leaders to schedule programming and facilitate student-advisor interactions.
+Each advising college includes three-to-four members of each class across all years of the MSTP (M1-M2-G Phase-M4) and is led by three faculty advisors.
+Each college also has 2-3 Associate College Advisors, physician-scientists in the residency or fellowship stage of training.
+A small group of students are selected to serve on the College Advisory Board, working with the Advising College Leaders to schedule programming and facilitate student-advisor interactions.

 The advising colleges enhance a sense of community within the MSTP and provide additional opportunities for peer-to-peer advising.
-The colleges meet twice yearly for social functions and may choose to meet more frequently depending on the interests of the students and the advising college leaders.
+The colleges meet periodically for social functions and professional development opportunities.

 This advising college system is designed to achieve the following objectives:

-- Facilitate interclass relationships between M1/2-G phase -M3/4 to create a larger advising network.
+- Facilitate interclass relationships between M1/2-G phase -M4 to create a larger advising network.

-- Provide peer-mentoring avenues to benefit both junior students and senior students.
+- Provide peer-mentoring avenues to benefit both junior and senior students.

 - Identify and provide guidance for students facing difficulties in their training at any stage.

-- Assist with major transitions, e.g., starting medical school, beginning graduate school, returning to medical school (preclinical or clinical), and preparing for graduation and residency.
+- Assist with major transitions, e.g., starting medical school, beginning graduate school, returning to medical school, and preparing for graduation and residency.

 - Utilize faculty members most likely to foster long-term professional/personal relationships with students.